craigyjp/A_Bit_More/README.md

 2. Use the footpedal CC 104 to change the effect parameter 3 (leslie effect).
 3. Add MIDI out/thru.
 4. Fix bug in lower unison/mono mode last note priority.
+5. Add sustain from pedal A (CC 64).